Former U.S. Ambassador Says Trump's Treatment Of Canada Is 'The Definition Of Insanity'

 While President Trump first expressed outrage that his private comments were leaked, he went on to confirm them, tweeting, “At least Canada knows where I stand!”

-Going on to attempt to further justify his controversial comments about his negotiations with Canada, Trump tweeted again on Saturday morning, saying, “I love Canada, but they’ve take advantage of our Country for many years!”
+Going on to attempt to further justify his controversial comments about his negotiations with Canada, Trump tweeted again on Saturday morning, saying, “I love Canada, but they’ve taken advantage of our Country for many years!”

 Wow, I made OFF THE RECORD COMMENTS to Bloomberg concerning Canada, and this powerful understanding was BLATANTLY VIOLATED.
 Oh well, just more dishonest reporting.
 I am used to it.
 At least Canada knows where I stand!